h2020-westlife-eu/westlife-docs/repository/developers-guide/aria-integration.md

 <a href="http://structuralbiology.eu/authorize?client_id=123&state=456&response_type=code">Import data</a>
 ...
 ```
-## Step 2 Obtain Access Token
+## Step 2 Obtain Access Code
 When the link is clicked by the user, it redirects to Instruct site and user is asked to authorize access to his data to your aplication at [yourweb].
-If succesfull, Instruct site will redirect user's browser back to your web using some params in URL, e.g. http://[yourweb]/index.html?code=789&state=012
+If succesfull, Instruct site will redirect user's browser back to your web using parameters in URL, e.g. http://[yourweb]/index.html?code=789&state=012
-Therefore your web application needs detect this state by following snippet
+Therefore your web application needs to detect parameters in url, e.g. by following code
 `index.js`
 ```javascript
 //